Ehab97/MERN-APP/README.md

 **TypeScript**

 create user,login
-create places ,delete,update
+create places ,delete,update,
-relate places for each users
+relate places for each users,
+also Authtication and Authrization

 and that's it 🤷‍♂️
 you can see the site [here](https://mern-app-places-fullstack.web.app/)